geotim90/Nevini/docs/util.md

 Keyword | Aliases
 --------|--------
+module | modules
 --module | //module

 ### Command: `find game`

 Finds games by any of their identifiers.

-This command can only be executed in a text channel and not via direct message.
+This command can be executed in a text channel or via direct message.

 Permission overrides may be applied on node **util.find.game**.